-Figure 6.7 Use a 5/32 in.
-Allen wrench to remove the pilot injector.
+Figure 6.3 Use a 5/32 Allen wrench to remove the pilot injector.
 Replace pilot injector with the one supplied with the appliance (#35 for Propane, #62 for Natural Gas).

-Replace pilot hood, snapping it into position, making sure notch and tab line up.
+There is an alignment notch on the pilot hood.
+Replace the pilot hood, snapping into position.